iridl/pyaconf/README.md

 ## Scripts

-* pyaconf2json -- loads and merges multiple configs and outputs in json format

-* pyaconf2yaml -- loads and merges multiple configs and outputs in yaml format
+* pyaconf_render -- loads and merges multiple configs and renders the result in json or yaml format

 ## License